anavarre/drucker/README.md

 At the beginning of the build process, _drucker_ will prompt you to enter the path to your SSH public key (in order to run [Ansible](https://www.ansible.com/) orchestration on your container). `~/.ssh/id_rsa.pub` is assumed, but you can enter the path to a custom public key then.

+**Currently, you need to run _drucker_ twice before the containers are ready to go.
+It's because of post-installation GlusterFS configuration that needs to happen.
+Please keep this in mind for now until the run process is streamlined more.**

 To connect to a container, simply type:

 ```